What do I do if I'm hurt on the job?

 1. Notify your supervisor as soon as possible.
 In the event of a serious injury, Campus Safety should be called at 6911.
 Please complete a Form 801 (First Report Occupational Injury or Disease) with the Office of Human Resources (HR) immediately.
 Send the completed form to HR.

 2. Tell your doctor that you were injured on the job.
 Medical bills should be sent to worker's compensation (not your health insurance plan).
-Please collect receipts for out of pocket expense, such as prescription medication and equipment, and submit to HR for reimbursement under worker's compensation.

 3. If you are unable to work as a result of your injury, notify your supervisor.
 Keep your supervisor informed of your progress and anticipated return to work date.
 You must provide your supervisor and HR with a doctor's note which authorizes your absence from work.